2. Setting up Fastly IO

 It's time to enable Fastly IO for our account by starting a trial.
 This step assumes you've been assigned the role of superuser.

 Once you've started the Fastly IO trial, you have the choice of when to enable it for a particular service.
-Before you can do that, however, you'll need to verify that shielding is enabled for the service that will use Fastly IO.

 Enabling Fastly IO on a specific service